The Energy Future

 Our world needs energy to support and improve life for a growing population.
-Shell provides energy in a responsible way: we aim to limit any impact on the environment and support the transition towards a lower-carbon future.
+Shell provides energy in a responsible way: we aim to minimize impacts on the environment and support the transition towards a lower-carbon future.

-Shell has long recognised the climate challenge and the role of energy in enabling a decent quality of life.
-We believe that, while technological developments will emerge, effective policy and cultural change is essential to drive low-carbon business and consumer choices and opportunities.
+Shell recognizes the climate challenge and the role of energy in enabling a decent quality of life.
+We believe that while technological developments will emerge, effective policy and cultural change is essential to drive low-carbon business and consumer choices and opportunities.

 Shell supports the establishment of government-led carbon “pricing” mechanisms that deliver a meaningful cost on CO2 emissions, necessary to create transitions to lower-carbon power and fuel options.